 An organization that is compliant with cybersecurity regulations and standards is not necessarily an organization that is prepared for cybersecurity threats.
 Cybersecurity compliance only solves for a subset of risk management, while reasonable cyber resiliency balances the investment into cybersecurity mitigations with the optimum level of risk management for the organization.

 Critical infrastructure sectors that are not regulated for cybersecurity are frequently in a more dire position, due to the lack of attention to cybersecurity processes.
-When it comes to critical infrastructure cybersecurity, or risk management, the use of Security Orchestration, Automation & Remediation (SOAR) may provide a solution as an integrative system platform.
+When it comes to critical infrastructure cybersecurity, or risk management, the use of Security Orchestration, Automation & Response (SOAR) may provide a solution as an integrative system platform.

 Industry and Operational Challenges